 The problem

 Trader Joe's stores are small and often become crowded during peak hours.
 The combination of high customer traffic and full-sized carts creates congestion that makes navigating aisles difficult.
 As a result, customers experience frustration while shopping.
+This crowding undermines Trader Joe's otherwise enjoyable and distinctive shopping experience.
+Customers who visit primarily for unique or specialty items may reconsider their trips due to the stress of navigating crowded stores.

 Customers visit primarily for unique products and frequently make impulse purchases.